JoeLumbley/Animation/README.md

 # Animation
-Welcome to the Animation Application!
-This project showcases the fundamentals of creating smooth animations in a Visual Basic .NET environment.
+This project showcases the fundamentals of creating smooth animations.
 The application features a moving rectangle that glides across the screen, illustrating key concepts such as frame independence and real-time rendering.